BennyThink/UDP53-Filter-Type/readme.md

 Well,you have to download and open the `dist` directory.
 By then you'll see an `udp.exe`.
 Double-click it!

-I want to compile exe file by myself.
+I want to build exe file by myself.
 =====
 Ok, install Python and corresponding version of py2exe.
 Then cd to git directory, run:
-`python "compile exe.py" py2exe`
+`python build_exe.py py2exe`

 Environment
 =====